statikfintechllc/Ascend-Institute/GremlinGPT/docs/README.md

 ```

 **3. Bootstrap NLP models (one time)**
+*install.sh is going to complete all installs, this is soon debunk*
 ```bash
 conda activate gremlin-nlp
 python -c "from transformers import AutoTokenizer, AutoModel; AutoTokenizer.from_pretrained('bert-base-uncased'); AutoModel.from_pretrained('bert-base-uncased')"